schlagert/syslog/README.md

   then the configured level will be discarded.
 Default is `debug` (discard nothing).

-* `{async_limit, pos_integer() | infinity}`
+* `{async, boolean()}`

-  Specifies the number of entries in the `syslog_logger` message queue to which asynchronous logging is allowed.
-As long as the message queue does not exceed this limit every logging statement will by asynchronous.
-If the message queue length exceeds this limit all logging statements will be synchronous, blocking the calling process until the logging request was processed.
-Default is `30`.
+  Specifies whether log message offloading into the `syslog_logger` event manager is done synchronously or asynchronously.
+It is highly recommended to leave this at its default value `false` because asynchronous delivery is really dangerous.
+A simple log burst of a few thousand processes may be enough to take your node down (due to out-of-memory).

-If your application really needs fast asynchronous logging and you like to live dangerously, logging should be done using the `error_logger` API and the `syslog` application should be configured with `{async_limit, infinity}`.
-This should prevent `syslog` from switching to synchronous mode and all message queues are allowed to grow indefinitely.
+If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}`.
+This sets `syslog` into asynchronous delivery mode and all message queues are allowed to grow indefinitely.

 The `syslog` application will disable the standard `error_logger` TTY output on application startup.
 This has nothing to do with the standard SASL logging.
 It